cgrates/cgrates/docs/apicalls.rst

 JSON RPC
 --------
 GetCost
-	Creates a CallCost structure with the cost nformation calculated for the received CallDescriptor.
+	Creates a CallCost structure with the cost information calculated for the received CallDescriptor.

 DebitBalance
 	Interface method used to add/substract an amount of cents from user's money budget.
 	The amount filed has to be filled in call descriptor.

 DebitSMS
-	Interface method used to add/substract an amount of units from user's sms budget.
+	Interface method used to add/substract an amount of units from user's SMS budget.
 	The amount filed has to be filled in call descriptor.

 DebitSeconds